csujedihy/SwiftDSSocket/README.md

 ## Overview

-SwiftDSSocket is a purely swift based **asynchronous** socket framework built on DispatchSource.
+SwiftDSSocket is a purely swift based **asynchronous** socket framework built atop DispatchSource.
 Function signatures are pretty much similar to those in CocoaAsyncSocket because I implemented this framework by learning the source code of CocoaAsyncSocket.
-The initial idea to build this farmework is that I need a network library to communicate with KEXT (NKE) to re-write my [Proximac](https://github.com/csujedihy/proximac) project but none of frameworks I found in github supports that.
+The initial idea to build this farmework is driven by the need of network library to communicate with KEXT (NKE) to re-write my [Proximac](https://github.com/csujedihy/proximac) project but none of frameworks I found in github supports that.
 Thus, I decided to implemented my own framework to do so.

 **Note:** This framework is still under active development.
 It only passes my unit tests and might have various bugs.